HubSpot/falcosecurity-libs/proposals/20240507-modern-bpf-kernel-side-filters.md

 ```

 Each entry in the YAML list contains:
-- The syscall number for the target archetecture.
+- The syscall number for the target architecture.
 - The arg number for the syscall.
 This is expected to be a `char *`.
 - The prefixes to match and filter against inside the kernel hook.

 The diffs for this initial implementation can be found [here](https://github.com/falcosecurity/falco/compare/master...HubSpot:falco:master) for Falco and [here](https://github.com/falcosecurity/libs/compare/master...HubSpot:falcosecurity-libs:master) for falcosecurity-libs.
 #### Performance

-We were able to deploy this patch on our infrastrucure and collect the following data.
+We were able to deploy this patch on our infrastructure and collect the following data.
 All of this is aggregated over a 4 day window.

 Event rate (`scap.evts_rate_sec`:
 ```